13. Paths Cross

 Kevin said, “Rico, huh?
 He’s friends with Oscar, right?”

-Luci, who had trailed Kevin inside, looked up at him for the first time with interest.
+She looked at him for the first time with interest.
 “What about Oscar?”

 Figuring he found a soft spot, Kevin saved it.